 MAJ.
 GEN. JOHN BATISTE: Absolutely.
 Those and other factors — my experiences in the Pentagon from March 2001 'til June of 2002, my experiences within the First Infantry Division, service in Kosovo, service in Turkey, service in Iraq in a three-year period.
 I realized that change doesn't come from within.
 There comes a time when you got to look at yourself in the mirror and do the right thing.
 I chose to hang up my uniform, leave an institution and a way of life that I loved.
 But I realized, as I said before, that I could do more for my soldiers wearing this suit and tie than I could wearing the Battle Dress Uniform of the United States Army.

 AMY GOODMAN: What has been the response of fellow generals?

 MAJ.
 GEN. JOHN BATISTE: Extremely supportive.
-Not long ago, ten days ago, there was a story about me in the New York Times, good story, and in that, I said that, you know, I rarely get any feedback from active-duty or retired officers to say, "Don’t say what you’re saying."
-In fact, since the airing or the printing of that story ten days ago, there has been two cases where folks have gotten back to me, and I respect their opinion and I appreciate their feedback.
+Not long ago, 10 days ago, there was a story about me in The New York Times, good story, and in that, I said that, you know, I rarely get any feedback from active-duty or retired officers to say, "Don’t say what you’re saying."
+In fact, since the airing or the printing of that story 10 days ago, there has been two cases where folks have gotten back to me, and I respect their opinion and I appreciate their feedback.
 But the vast majority of the feedback and the response from active-duty, retired, serving folks, comrades, is, "Keep saying what you’re saying."

 AMY GOODMAN: General Batiste, last September, you co-signed a letter urging Congress to reject a provision of the Military Commissions Act that would redefine Common Article 3 of the Geneva Conventions.
 Can you talk about the Military Commissions Act, Abu Ghraib and Guantanamo?